andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ## Composing selectors

-Selectors can be combined and/or stacked to any level of complexity.
-This is true by definition, because selectors have a consistent and predictable interface (the `state` tree).
-As applications (and its algorithms) grow in complexity, infinite reusability becomes invaluable.
+Selectors, with their consistent argument, can be composed and/or stacked to any level of complexity.
+As applications grow in complexity, infinite reusability becomes invaluable.

-For sake of example, `getDocs` can be easily integrated into `makeDocById`.
+As a simple example, `getDocs` can be easily integrated into `makeDocById`.

 ```typescript
 const makeGetDocById = (id) => (state) => {